Tornado outbreak sequence of May 2019: May 26

-Into the morning hours of May 26, the mesoscale convective system continued to push across eastern Oklahoma, leading to two simultaneous, large EF1 tornadoes in Sapulpa.
-These wide, but weak tornadoes caused widespread damage to trees, power poles, homes, and businesses in town.
-Into the afternoon hours, a concentrated risk for severe weather was once again expected to exist across the Central and South Plains.
+Into the morning of May 26, the mesoscale convective system continued to push across eastern Oklahoma, leading to two simultaneous, large EF1 tornadoes in Sapulpa.
+These weak, but wide tornadoes caused widespread damage to trees, power poles, homes, and businesses in town.
+Into the afternoon, a concentrated risk for severe weather was once again expected to exist across the Central and South Plains.
 Several days of convection had eroded the elevated mixed layer throughout the region, but broad and intensifying southwesterly flow across northern Mexico was expected to reinvigorate this plume.
 Underneath the potent mid-level flow, rich low-level moisture was forecast to surge into western Kansas and eastern Colorado while mid-level CAPE values were projected to top 3,000 J/kg.
-While initiation of thunderstorms was expected in the early afternoon hours (with the threat for large hail being the primary threat initially in the presence of weak low-level wind shear), more expansive cloud cover and a stronger cap delayed initiation.
+While initiation of thunderstorms was expected in the early afternoon (with the threat for large hail being the primary threat initially in the presence of weak low-level wind shear), more expansive cloud cover and a stronger cap delayed initiation.
 Later in the day, a cluster of storms formed across portions of Nebraska and Kansas, with a severe squall line taking shape farther south across the Texas and Oklahoma panhandles as stronger upper-level winds arrived.
 Numerous tornadoes were reported throughout the area, most of which were weak.
 The most significant event of the day was a large, EF2 stovepipe tornado that passed near the town of Dora, New Mexico.
 The tornado damaged two homes, snapped numerous power poles, and completely destroyed a barn.
-Another EF2 downed electrical transmission lines near Earth, Texas as well.
+Another EF2 tornado downed electrical transmission lines near Earth, Texas, as well.
 A total of 35 tornadoes were confirmed.